Center for Economic and Social Rights

 The Center for Economic and Social Rights (CESR) is an international human rights NGO that aims to transform the dominant global economic system into one based on human rights standards that provides dignity for all people and protects the planet.

-The organization focuses its work specifically on issues of education, health, food and water, housing, rights in crisis, poverty, and inequality.
-The organization operates in 30 countries spread across all continents.
-In order to assure compliance with international human rights standards, CESR utilizes an interdisciplinary approach of legal and socioeconomic analysis to advocate issues and monitor, expose and hold governments accountable for violations in addition to providing the resources and legal documents to do so.
+The organization focuses its work on issues of education, health, food, water, housing, rights in crisis, poverty and inequality.
+The organization operates in 30 countries spread across many continents.
+In order to assure compliance with international human rights standards, CESR utilizes an interdisciplinary approach of legal and socioeconomic analysis to advocate issues and monitor, expose, and hold governments accountable for violations, in addition to provide the resources and legal documents to do so.

 The official mission of CESR is "to work for the recognition and enforcement of economic and social rights as a powerful tool for promoting social justice and human dignity."

 Organizational background

 CESR maintains an international board of directors, encompassing leadership from South Africa, the United States, Colombia, Japan, Bangladesh, Sweden, and Australia.